Subscribe

 • You are unsure about compliance and security requirements

-For example, for a project with a thought-out vision, the core of the discovery phase would revolve around coming up with an optimal approach to its realization and drawing all the needed estimates.
+For example, for a project with a well-thought-out vision, the core of the discovery phase would revolve around coming up with an optimal approach to its realization and drawing all the needed estimates.
 That totals approximately $10,000-$15,000.

 Discovery activities for projects with an unclear vision feature a more expansive scope of work and are usually billed according to the Time & Material pricing model.
-The cost of discovery for such projects starts at $30,000 and more depending on the required deliverables.
+The cost of discovery for such projects starts at $30,000 and more, depending on the required deliverables.

 To sum it all up